 The Company uses non-GAAP ratios that do not have standardized meanings under GAAP and that therefore may not be comparable to similar measures used by other companies.
 A non-GAAP ratio is a ratio in which at least one component is a non-GAAP financial measure.
-The Company uses non-GAAP ratios to present aspects of its financial performance or financial position, including dividend payout ratio and net debt to adjusted EBITDA ratio.
-Noted below is the additional information about the composition of these ratios as required by NI 52-112.
+The Company uses non-GAAP ratios to present aspects of its financial performance or financial position, including dividend payout ratio, net debt to adjusted EBITDA ratio and distributable cash flow per share ratio.
+Noted below is additional information about the composition of these ratios.